WaleedaRaza/newsnet-app/README.md

 # NewsNet - AI-Powered News Analysis App

+(RETIRED)
+STARTED OFF WITH SENTIMENT ANALYSIS, IT YIELDED MORE POSITIVE OR NEGATIVE RATHER THAN VIEW UNDERSTANDING, S O A PIVOT WAS MADE TO STANCE DETECTION, IN TANDEM WITH LANGCHAIN AND RAG, LATER INTEGRATED WITH GOOGLE SEARCH API, IT BECAME CLEAR AT THAT POINT THAT THIS WAS BASICALY A GOOGLE SEARCH WRAPPER WITH MORE COSTS AND LIKE 20 APIS LOL.
+Stance detection algorithm yielded promising results for earnings calls, s othis transitioned to stockscouter :) (i know this is pretty brainrot)

 NewsNet is a comprehensive news analysis application that combines real-time news aggregation with AI-powered analysis and personalized content filtering.
 The app features a Flutter frontend and a FastAPI backend with advanced NLP capabilities.

 ---